 Beautifully renovated serviced apartments located in the heart of the cosmopolitan Galata neighbourhood in a revitalized 19th-century building, with direct views of the Suleymaniye Mosque.

-Located in the historical Karaköy district, Sub Hotel is a new, contemporary boutique hotel conveniently situated between the Karaköy ferry stop and Tophane metro stop.
-Sub Hotel offers stylish yet comfortable interiors and modern amenities.
+The SuB Karaköy is a new, contemporary boutique hotel conveniently situated in Karaköy, within easy reach of the Old City and Beyoğlu, Istanbul’s lively Left Bank.
+SuB Karaköy offers stylish yet comfortable interiors and modern amenities.
 Rooms are light and spacious, decorated with sleek, natural materials, accented with paintings from local artists.

 Raşitler Bağ Evi is a 280 year old Ottoman mansion located in the vineyards of Safranbolu, next to an old water mill.
 It was renovated in January 2012 and has 5 traditionally decorated, attractive rooms.
 The large garden has a variety of fruit trees and a hen that provides eggs.
 Wake up to birdsong and a traditional Turkish breakfast, homemade jams, fresh garden produce, omelettes and pastries.

 For 40 years, the Martı Group has been a pioneer in hospitality, with premium resorts in southwest Turkey.
 Now it is set to be a leading Istanbul player with its first luxury project in the heart of the business district, close to Taksim: 270 rooms and suites (by Zeynep Fadıllıoğlu), various dining options, generous meeting facilities and a unique SPA.